yunchipang/djangorf_choreolib/README.md

 # Choreography Library API

 ## about
 This is an API for a choreography library application that allows users to record and search pieces of choreographies created by multiple choreographers.
 This API is developed using the Django REST Framework.
 I created this project to teach myself DRF and express my love for dancing.
-The application is containerized using Docker and deployed on AWS EC2.
+The application is containerized using Docker and deployed to AWS EC2.
+- current endpoint: http://ec2-54-183-149-150.us-west-1.compute.amazonaws.com:8000/ (I am working on redirecting to custom domain!)

 ## features
 With this API, you can...